 - ensure the safeguarding and child protection policy is updated and reviewed annually in line with the KCSIE guidelines - ensure all staff & governors have access to and understand this policy - ensure that systems are in place and are well promoted, easily understood and acceptable for children to report their concerns knowing they will be treated seriously - ensure parents have access to the safeguarding and child protection policy which alerts them to the fact that referrals may be made and the role of the Academy in this process - keep detailed, accurate & secure records of concerns and referrals - where children leave the Academy; ensure their safeguarding file is handed over to the new school as soon as possible, and within 5 days for an in-year transfer or within 5 days of the start of a new term.
-This should be kept separate from the main student file. - ensure that staff understand the importance of information sharing, with the three safeguarding partners & other agencies. - ensure that all staff have a copy of (and an understanding of) Keeping Children Safe in Education 2022 Part One - ensure that all staff receive statutory safeguarding training (including Prevent, FGM and KCSIE updates) which is updated at least annually. - ensure that training records are kept up to date for each member of staff - help promote educational outcomes by sharing information about the welfare, safeguarding issues that children (including children with a social worker) are experiencing or have experienced with all staff - ensure staff understand how to deal with a safeguarding allegation against the Headteacher by informing the Chair of Governors who liaises with the LADO or other appropriate officers within the Local Authority - when recruiting, two members of staff (which can include governors) on each shortlisting/interview panel is safer recruitment trained - ensure that all staff are aware of the process for making referrals to Children's Social Care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments

-- ensure that there is a structured procedure, which will be followed by all members of staff in cases of suspected abuse - be aware of the guidelines around Alternative Provision as set out in section 167 to 169 and 326 to 327 of KCSIE 2022 the academy continues to be responsible for the safeguarding of those students - ensure that governing bodies, leadership and staff are aware of the DfE advice on how schools should respond to all signs, reports and concerns of child-on-child sexual violence and sexual harassment including those that have happened outside of the school and/or online - KCSIE Part 5.
+This should be kept separate from the main student file. - ensure that staff understand the importance of information sharing, with the three safeguarding partners & other agencies. - ensure that all staff have a copy of (and an understanding of) KCSIE 2023 Part One and annex B - ensure that all staff receive statutory safeguarding training (including Prevent, FGM and KCSIE updates) which is updated at least annually. - ensure that training records are kept up to date for each member of staff - help promote educational outcomes by sharing information about the welfare, safeguarding issues that children (including children with a social worker) are experiencing or have experienced with all staff - ensure staff understand how to deal with a safeguarding allegation against the Headteacher by informing the Chair of Governors who liaises with the LADO or other appropriate officers within the Local Authority - when recruiting, two members of staff (which can include governors) are on each shortlisting/interview panel, one of which is safer recruitment trained - ensure that all staff are aware of the process for making referrals to Children's Social Care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments - ensure that there is a structured procedure, which will be followed by all members of staff in cases of suspected abuse - be aware of the guidelines around Alternative Provision as set out in KCSIE 2023 the academy continues to be responsible for the safeguarding of those students - ensure that governing bodies, leadership and staff are aware of the DfE advice on how schools should respond to all signs, reports and concerns of child-on-child sexual violence and sexual harassment including those that have happened outside of the school and/or online KCSIE Part 5 - ensure that all staff are aware of online safety practices in relation to filtering and monitoring.